If you haven't been to the Epcot Food and Wine Festival, add it to your bucket list of things to do while at the Disney Parks.

 In addition, ABC’s “The Chew” will be back to tape five festival shows airing October 9-13.
 The hosts of the Emmy Award-winning show will perform live on-stage cooking as well as show segments from across the Walt Disney World Resort.

 Premium events have an additional price tag, but they really are experiences that you won't get anywhere else.
-Book your favorites at the links below:
+Examples of past events are below.

 - Culinary Demonstrations at the Epcot International Food & Wine Festival